 That there is a basis to this was demonstrated in an ashram in the Himalayan foothills.
 A resident rat, known as “Mother’s Bhakta,” would only eat prasad.
 This was tested many times by putting identical items where he could find them.
 Some would be prasad and others would be ordinary food.
 He never touched the regular items but ate only the prasad.
 This occurred for many years.

-According to Patanjali, the path to higher consciousness, to samadhi-awareness of Eternal Being, is Ishwarapranidhana–the offering of the life to God.
 Our whole life should be prasad.
-First it should be offered (sincerely) to God and ordered accordingly.
+First it should be offered sincerely to God and ordered accordingly.
 Then what we enjoy as “leftovers” will accrue to our spiritual benefit.
 Although the cooking of food is the example used in this verse, the principle applies to every aspect of life.
 Everything we do should have the prime motive of our spiritual perfection, our liberation.

 If we can live in the attitude of our life being an offering it will profoundly affect us.
 For one thing, it will keep us from that which is unfit to offer God: unworthy or selfish deeds or the injury of others.
 Taking this idea seriously can transform our lives and deliver us from mishaps and follies.

 This second part (verse fifteen) rightly seems a bit confusing.
 Brahman is the Absolute, the Self-Existent, yet we are told that Brahman arises from the Imperishable.
-Are not they the same thing?
+Aren’t they the same thing?
 Yes, in the ultimate sense.
-But Krishna is speaking of the distinction between Divinity that is present (immanent) in creation and guiding creation and our evolution within it, and Divinity that is transcendent, completely “outside” relativity.
+But Krishna is speaking of the distinction between Divinity that is present (immanent) in creation and guiding creation and our evolution within it, and Divinity that is transcendent, completely outside or beyond relativity.
 It is the same Divinity, but two aspects of that One.
-In the teachings of Jesus these two aspects are called “Father” and “Son.”
-In the later spiritual writings of India they are called Brahman and the Mahat Tattwa.
+In the other spiritual writings of India they are called Brahman and the Mahat Tattwa.
 But when Vyasa wrote the Gita a single word, Brahman, was used for both.

 The teaching of this verse is that the consciousness, the seed of divine realization, is inherent in a life lived as an offering to the Supreme.